 However, you may also need a way to dynamically return the URL for an existing featured image.
 This can come in handy when you’re modifying your site’s current theme or developing your own theme.

 By getting the featured image URL, you can display that featured image wherever you like – even in a theme that doesn’t support featured images by default.
 You can also modify how the featured image is displayed using custom code.
 For example, you might adapt featured images for use in headers and backgrounds, or create your own unique theme elements.

 How to Get a Featured Image URL in WordPress

 Now that we’ve covered why you might want to get a featured image URL in WordPress, let’s discuss how you can do it.

 Retrieving the post thumbnail URL requires adding code to the theme template you’re customizing.
 Therefore, we recommend creating a backup of your site before starting.
 That way, if you make any mistakes, you can easily restore the old version of your website’s theme.

 You can use a few methods to edit your theme’s files.
-For example, you can connect to your site via a File Transfer Protocol (FTP) client such as FileZilla, use the WordPress Theme Editor, or go through your hosting account’s file manager.
+For example, you can connect to your site via a File Transfer Protocol (FTP) client such as FileZilla, use the A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More Editor, or go through your hosting account’s file manager.